Reviewable/Reviewable/docs/repositories.md

 {:.important}
 This last is a legacy feature that may get removed in the future, since it was mainly used to constrain the set of contributors to avoid going over quota, and this can now be specified directly in a subscription's configuration.
 It will only work if the relevant repo has an active subscription at the time the PR is created and won't backfill if a subscription is created later.

 ### Reviews in connected vs unconnected repos

 When you connect a repo, you get links to the reviews from all PRs in that repo and immediate updates whenever anything changes in GitHub.

 By contrast, Reviewable doesn't get write access to the repo if you individually connect all your own PRs or create ad-hoc reviews via the dashboard.
 There are some disadvantages to this approach:

 * New commits, GitHub comments, labels, and the PR assignee don't immediately sync with the review, but will only synchronize after somebody loads the review.
 The dashboard will display stale information for such reviews.
 Comments posted in Reviewable will propagate immediately.
 * Assignee and label directives in GitHub and emailed comments won't apply until a user loads the review.
 * Review status checks won't post to the PR, since Reviewable isn't subscribed to repo events and unable to make timely updates.
 * Reviewable may not be able to reliably detect and apply your branch protection settings in its UI.
 (The branch protection settings will be enforced by GitHub no matter what, though, so this is safe but potentially confusing.)
 * It may not be possible for Reviewable to pin revision commits, so if you use `git rebase` and `git push --force`, some of them may get garbage collected and will no longer be accessible in the review.
 They'll usually get pinned when the reviewer (with push authority) accesses the review.

 Though the differences above may be minor, it's much more convenient and reliable to connect a repo directly.

 {:.tip}
 You may find it impracticable to use Reviewable for all PRs, especially for small changes.
 While every pull request from a connected repo will automatically display a button that links it to a Reviewable review, you can simply ignore it and conduct the review in GitHub.
 Reviewable will close the review when you close the PR.
 However, if the PRs are in a private organizational repo, each review will count against your contributor maximum — whether you use it or not.

+<a id="repo-settings"></a>

-## Repository settings :id=repo-settings
+## Repository settings

 Click on a repository name to access the repo settings panel.
 This works whether the repo is connected or not.